 Your breeder should have had the puppies seen by a vet and checked for everything essential.
 They should have been wormed, vaccinated and microchipped and you must ask to physically see the certificates for these.
 If the vet hasn’t provided evidence of the health checks (which they should!) then get the vets contact details and give them a call to confirm.

 Puppy Socialisation & Feeding Plan

 Puppies need to be socialised and handled right from the off.
-They won’t leave their mum until they are weaned until at least 8 weeks old but there’s a lot of developing being done in that first 8 weeks that it’s essential your pup doesn’t miss out on.
+They won’t leave their mum until they are weaned and not until they’re at least eight weeks old but there’s a lot of developing being done in those first weeks that it’s essential your pup doesn’t miss out on.
 Ask about your breeders socialisation plan – a good one will include things like daily handling, being around people and starting toilet training.
 It’s also good to ask what the puppies are eating – find out the brand and their feeding schedule.
 A good breeder will have puppy specific food and be sticking to a schedule.